nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 The CnmResponse task utilizes a response lambda provided (as of release 1.8) in the `cumulus-data-shared` bucket, with documentation provided in the [source repository](https://git.earthdata.nasa.gov/projects/POCUMULUS/repos/cnmresponsetask/browse).

-If you're using a deployment based on the [example deployment](https://github.com/nasa/cumulus/tree/master/example) configuration this should already be defined for you.

 ###### CNMToCMA

 This entry assumes you have a CNM to Cumulus Granule translation lambda defined in the `lambdas.yml` configuration file as `CNMToCMA`: